 How Far Is It to Death Valley?

 Of course, the answer to this question depends on where you are.
-Furnace Creek - which is in the middle of Death Valley - is 140 miles from Las Vegas.
-From LA, it's 290 miles, 350 from San Diego and more than 500 miles from the San Francisco Bay area.
+Furnace Creek— which is in the middle of Death Valley—is 140 miles from Las Vegas.
+From Los Angeles, it's 290 miles, 350 miles from San Diego, and more than 500 miles from the San Francisco Bay area.

 Directions to Death Valley

-From the west via US Hwy 395 and CA Hwy 190 over Towne Pass (4,956 feet): You would use this route if you're traveling through eastern California on US Hwy 395.
-There's a 9% grade for several miles on either side of the pass, making it a challenging route for underpowered vehicles, long ones, and those towing trailers.
+You will use this route if you're traveling through eastern California on US Hwy 395.
+There's a 9% grade for several miles on either side of the pass (4,956 feet), making it a challenging route for underpowered vehicles, long ones, and those towing trailers.

-From the east and US Hwy 95 through Scotty's Junction and NV Hwy 267: This common route from Las Vegas or southern Nevada goes through Beatty Nevada on NV Hwy 374, over Daylight Pass (4,316 feet) or through Lathrop Wells, taking NV Hwy 373 to Death Valley Junction.
+This common route from Las Vegas or Southern Nevada goes through Beatty, Nevada on NV Hwy 374, over Daylight Pass (4,316 feet), or through Lathrop Wells, taking NV Hwy 373 to Death Valley Junction.

-From the south through Shoshone, California on CA Hwy 178: The drive on Badwater Road goes over Salsberry Pass (3,315 Feet).
+The drive on Badwater Road goes over Salsberry Pass (3,315 feet).
 It is by far the most spectacular way to enter Death Valley.
-In fact, it's the route I take every time I can.
 If you're short on time to see Death Valley, it takes you past some of the most-visited Death Valley sights on the way in and cuts down on time spent driving back and forth on the same road.